 - Sparrow, woodpigeon, collared dove: large grains

-- Woodpeckers, tits, starling: fat balls and bird peanuts
+- Woodpeckers, tits, starlings: fat balls and bird peanuts

-- Blackbirds, thrushes: suet ball and pellets fed on the ground; windfall fruit
+- Blackbirds, thrushes: suet ball and pellets fed on the ground, and windfall fruit

 And whilst we’re talking bird food, we can’t underestimate the power of the fat ball!
 At this time of year, when the ground is frosty and hard, food options for wild birds can be limited.
 But you can give them a little help by putting out fat balls in the garden.
 Fat balls are a nutritious, high-energy treat which will have birds flocking to your garden all winter.
-If you want to have a go at making your own fat balls then check out our How to Make Your Own Fat Balls for Wild Birds blog.
+Want to have a go at making your own fat balls?
+Check out our How to make your own fat balls for wild birds blog.

-Tips for looking after wild birds in the winter
+Tips for looking after wild birds over winter

-- High energy foods are really important to maintain the bird’s fat reserves for keeping warm
+- High-energy foods are really important to help top up fat reserves to help keep birds warm

-- Try feeding in multiple sites if possible to help smaller birds compete for the food
+- Pop some food in a couple of different places to help smaller birds compete for the food

-- Keep feeders and feeding areas clean and don’t let uneaten food build up as it can harbour bacteria that can cause disease
+- Keep feeders and feeding areas clean and don’t let uneaten food build up as it can create problems with bacteria that can cause disease

-If you need to stock up on your wild bird food or want to provide them with a new nesting place then head to our wildlife page online at wilko.com.
+And if you need to stock up on wild bird food or want to provide them with a new nesting place then head to our wild bird page online at wilko.com

 Get the kids involved with our wild bird colouring in templates!